lucasavila00/sql-select-ts/docs/mds/home.md

 ## Modern

-Built with modern typescript and javascript features, it delivers a clean, easy-to-use and powerful API that couldn't exist before, such as:
+Built with modern typescript and javascript features, it delivers a clean, easy-to-use and powerful API that couldn't exist before.

+Such features include:

 #### Safe string interpolation with template literals